jgmn/data_processing/Readme.txt

 #-------------------------------------------------------------------------------------#
 #  			UNIVERSIDAD POLITÉCNICA DE VALENCIA                           #
-#   Program name: voronoi_diagram. 						      #
+#   Program name: data_processing. 						      #
-#   Description: The program creates a Voronoi Diagram from Valencia's GeoJSON        #
+#   Description: The program process all the information required to generate the     #
+#                voronoi and points of interest json files.
+For data visualization    #
-#		 points. 							      #
+#		 create a Valencia's map.                                             #                                                                                    #
 #   Autor: Jesús Gerardo Moreno Nieblas.				              #
 #   Date: 23/06/2017.								      #
 #-------------------------------------------------------------------------------------#